 Now I can look back with compassion for myself, but at the time, just getting through the day was all I could handle.
 Doing more than the minimum daily routine for the baby was my limit.
 Going to the grocery store felt like I deserved some kind of award.
 I survived going out in public with my infant!
 And I didn’t die of anxiety!
 Can someone get me gold star?

 Our bodies (and brains) go through so much change during pregnancy, childbirth and recovery.
 These phases can be vastly different for everyone.
 I had always heard that the first three months post-baby are the hardest.
 I had read about the baby blues and knew that my hormones would need time to regulate and get back to normal.
 What I should have paid closer attention to was that the baby blues last for about 2 weeks after you’ve had the baby.
 Not over a year!

 When I hit six months postpartum and was still struggling, I thought it’s bound to get better soon.
-Grim and bear it.
+Grin and bear it.
 Then at nine months, I should have known.
 Then at a year… I was in denial.

 Everyday I’d wake up and think, today is going to be better.
 My naturally optimistic disposition, was a disadvantage in this situation.
 This will get better, it has to!
 I tried to will myself happy again.

 I kept thinking, I’m strong, I can beat this.
 People have babies everyday all over the world, roughly 353,000 babies are born everyday actually.
 That’s 4.3 babies every second!
 Why is this so hard for me?
 I had always wanted to have a baby.
 I had planned for this.
 Why does it feel like the end of the world?!

 I also learned that other factors, such as, having a traumatic birth and sleep deprivation, increase your risk of postpartum depression.
 I checked both those boxes.